To provide dog obedience classes and other dog events within a safe and nurturing environment.

 Closer bond with your dog

-Having a dog that is well trained, obedient, happy, relaxed, responsive and easy for you to manage means you will get more pleasure from dog ownership and build a strong bond with your new best friend
+Having a dog that is well trained, obedient, happy, relaxed, responsive and easy for you to manage means you will get more pleasure from and build a strong bond with your new best friend.

-Learnt basic commands will enable you to manage your dog more easily in many different social situations
+Learned basic commands will enable you to manage your dog more easily in different social situations.

 Social, friendly dogs